q3769/conseq4j/README.md

   to offer.
 - For simplicity, the default backing thread pool facilitating this style's asynchronous execution is the JDK [ForkJoinPool#commonPool](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinPool.html#commonPool--)
   ; that is via the `new ConseqService()` API.
-Otherwise, the backing thread pool can be customized via the `ConseqService.with(ExecutorService backingThreadPool)` API.
+Alternatively, the backing thread pool can be customized via the `ConseqService.with(ExecutorService backingThreadPool)` API.

 ## Full disclosure - Asynchronous Conundrum